 Legal Defense Fund (LDF)

-Protecting the rental housing industry for 80+ years
+Protecting the rental housing industry

 RHAWA’s Legal Defense Fund serves as the last line of defense to defend your rights as a private property owner.
 Our LDF exists uphold your rights against state and local laws which violate our state and federal constitutions.